proteusthemes/wordpress-one-click-demo-install/README.md

 public $widget_demo_url  = 'http://your_domain.com/path-to-file/widgets.json';
 ```

-These files are then saved in the theme upload directory and used for demo import.
+These files are then saved in the WordPress upload directory and used for demo import.

 ### How to use: